jhonsfran1165/jhonsfran1165/README.md

 ### Hi there 👋

-I'm Sebastian, Devops engieneer.
+AI powered Engineer.
+I like to build stuff.

-- 🔭 I’m currently working on unprice, as software as a service that helps saas to interate on prices
+- 🔭 I’m currently working on unprice, as software as a service that helps saas to interate on prices.
 - 🌱 I’m currently learning UX/UI, how to architect low latency systems and AI stuff
 - 💬 Ask me about any devops practice and saas
 - 📫 How to reach me: jhonsfran@gmail.com